 We have license agreements that require us to make milestone payments upon the successful achievement of milestones, including clinical milestones.
-Our formulation agreement with Durect Corporation obligates us to make certain milestone payments upon achieving clinical milestones and regulatory milestones.
-We believe the amount of each of these milestone payments will be immaterial within the period such milestone is achieved.
-Our license agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements and in some cases modest license maintenance payments.
-All of these potential future payments are cancelable as of September 30, 2005.
+Our license agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements.
+All of these potential future payments are cancelable as of March 31, 2006.
+Our formulation agreement with Durect